 The Leadership Council as follows:

-The Leadership Council also includes the following Ex-Officio Members: U.S. Representative Gregory Meeks; State Senators Leroy Comrie and James Sanders; Assembly members Vivian Cook, Alicia Hyndman, Michele Titus, and Clyde Vanel; Councilmembers Adrienne Adams, Rory Lancman, I. Daneek Miller and Donovan Richards.
+The Leadership Council also includes the following Ex-Officio Members: U.S. Representative Gregory Meeks; State Senators Leroy Comrie and James Sanders; Assembly members Vivian Cook, Alicia Hyndman, Michele Titus, Clyde Vanel, and David Weprin; Councilmembers Adrienne Adams, Rory Lancman, I. Daneek Miller and Donovan Richards.

 The Jamaica Now Action Plan unveiled in April 2015 outlines 26 strategic actions for the revitalization and growth of Jamaica, Queens into a thriving residential and commercial neighborhood.